-- Following planting, the hedges is to be mulched with a 50mm depth of BSI PAS 100 standard mulch; - The depth of mulch should be maintained at a minimum of 50mm until the hedgerow is well established; the mulch layer may need to be topped up every year or two; - The hedgerow should be trimmed annually in October until objective height of 1.2m is achieved; Thin-back laterals in first 2-3 years to shape.
-Shape to oblique angle (wider base than top), particularly in formative second year, allowing the apical shoot to grow to the desired height before trimming back; - Once the objective height is achieved, the hedge should be trimmed once annually in October to the objective height required.
+- Following planting, the hedges is to be mulched with a 50mm depth of BSI PAS 100 standard mulch; - The depth of mulch should be maintained at a minimum of 50mm until the hedgerow is well established; the mulch layer may need to be topped up every year or two; - The Griselinia hedgerow should be trimmed annually in October until objective height of 1.2m is achieved, whereas the native species hedgerow should be trimmed annually until an objective height of 1.5-1.8m is achieved; Thin-back laterals in first 2-3 years to shape.
+Shape to oblique angle (wider base than top), particularly in formative second year, allowing the apical shoot to grow to the desired height before trimming back; - Once the objective heights are achieved, the hedges should be trimmed once annually in October to the objective height required.
 Trimming should achieve flat, uniform sides and a flat, level top to the hedge; - If necessary an appropriate contact herbicide should be applied in May; - To prevent weed growth, fertiliser application should be avoided unless there are localised areas of poor growth.
 Hand weed throughout where necessary; - Watering should be carried out as necessary, particularly from June to October for the first 3 years following planting.
-A provision of at least 12 waterings per year should be included; - The 4no Extra Heavy Standard Trees should be watered once per week, or as necessary in dry weather, during the growing season (June to October).
-Apply approximately 60-85 litres/sqm per tree per week.
+A provision of at least 12 waterings per year should be included; - The 9no 10-12cm Selected Standard Trees should be watered once per week, or as necessary in dry weather, during the growing season (June to October).
+Apply approximately 50-75 litres per tree per week.
 Once they have become well established, most trees only need to be watered during spells of drought - up to 12no waterings should be provided for; and - Litter, debris and other extraneous material in general should be removed.

-3.8 Proposed Ponds
+3.11 Proposed Ponds

-There are two proposed pond (A and B) located to the east and west of the site respectively.
-Pond A is to be planted with a variety of marginal and aquatic plants as described by the Landscape Layout drawing M2685.04E.
-Pond B will not be planted.
+There are two proposed pond areas (A and B) located to the east and west of the site respectively.
+Pond B is to be planted with a variety of marginal and aquatic plants as described by the Landscape Layout drawing M2685.04S, whereas Pond A will not be planted.
 The ponds and any vegetation therein are to be maintained as follows: